npavlovska/unofficial-YNAB-guide/pages/mydoc/mydoc_adding_transactions.md

     *  **Date**.
 Specify the date when the transaction occurred.
     *  **Payee**.
 Type in a new [payee](mydoc_about_payees) or select an existing one from the drop-down list.

-        {% include note.html content="When you type in a new payee, it is instantly added to a list of memorized payees." %}
+        {% include note.html content="When you enter a new payee, it instantly appears in the list of memorized payees." %}

     *  **Category**.
 Select a [budget category](mydoc_creating_categories) from the drop-down list.
     *  **Memo**.
 Add a personal note (optional).